 Supervisors take note!
 The greatest driver of psychological safety is the team leader.
 Impactful and effective team leaders appreciate the deeply rooted brain biology behind psychological safety and commit to making their employees feel at ease.
 Moreover, they create and enable a safe team culture so team members are free to ignite creativity, take risks, and engage in innovative thinking.
-Join us for this two-hour neuroscience driven journey; you’ll learn why the need for safety exists and how it expresses itself differently among each of us through engaging discussion and interactive learning.
+Broken into easily digestible moments, this two-hour online class helps you learn why the need for safety exists and how it expresses itself differently among each of us through engaging discussion and interactive learning.

 - Discover the biology of psychological safety and how it affects our lives in our modern world

 - Learn about the five psychological safety domains and identify which are most important for you

 - Learn how to avoid being “hijacked” when your psychological safety is threatened